 Here, in perhaps excessive detail, is what we do to keep our data safe:

-Ruth and I have each have a Dell desktop computer running Windows that we use as our primary system.
+Ruth (my wife) and I have each have a desktop computer running Windows that we use as our primary system.
 We also each have an iPhone and an iPad.
 In addition, I have a Macbook Pro and a Windows laptop that I use for work, and an older Windows laptop that I use around the house, mostly as a newspaper replacement.

-CrashPlan does not do full image backups, but life is too short to restore the hundreds of gigabytes of a full image backup over the internet anyhow.
+Carbonite does not do full image backups, but life is too short to restore the hundreds of gigabytes of a full image backup over the internet anyhow.
 Instead, we use Macrium Reflect to save desktop disk image backups locally to a 4TB Western Digital MyCloud storage device connected to our home network.

 If I need to restore an image, I can boot Macrium from a USB stick.
 That keeps me from having to reinstall Windows in order to restore Windows.